Q: My chickens are 7 months old and I still haven't seen an egg. Why?

 If they free range, another possibility is they might have begun laying, but could be hiding their eggs in a secret nest somewhere.
 If you think this is the case but you can't find the hidden nest, you can leave them in the coop for a few days to see if any eggs appear inside.
 On the other hand, if your hens don't regularly free range but are closely confined and bored, they might be eating their own eggs... or possibly a predator of some kind is stealing your eggs.

-As you can see, there are a few things that could be going on, and you will have to observe them closely to be sure.
-If their diets are balanced and they are healthy, however, chances are good that you will see eggs between 4 and 9 months, depending on the breed and the time of year.
+As you can see, there are many things that could be going on, and you will have to observe them closely to be sure.
+However, if their diets are balanced, and they are healthy and safe, then chances are good that you will start gathering your beautiful, beautiful eggs somewhere between 4 and 9 months, depending on the breed and the time of year.